tinkvu/WriterAI/README.md

 3. Make your changes.
 4. Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-For any questions or issues, feel free to open an issue on the [GitHub repository](https://github.com/your-username/your-repo-name/issues).
+For any questions or issues, feel free to open an issue on the [GitHub repository](https://github.com/tinkvu/WriterAI/issues).

 Happy coding! 🚀